moyen-blog/goldmark-extensions/README.md

 ## YAML Front Matter

-Include the Goldmark extension with `extensions.MetadataExtension`.
+Include the GoldMark extension with `extensions.MetadataExtension`.

 ### Markdown Syntax

-YAML front matter is metadata defined at the top of a markdown document.
-It can not contain markdown itself.
+YAML front matter is metadata defined at the top of a Markdown document.
+It can not contain Markdown itself.
 The front matter block must be surrounded by lines containing the YAML metadata separator `---`.
 If metadata is defined, the separator must be the first line of the document.
 The YAML metadata block must end with a YAML metadata separator.

 All valid YAML is supported.
 The underlying parsing of YAML is done by [go-yaml/yaml](https://github.com/go-yaml/yaml).